johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     This is a ballad done incredibly confidently and incredibly well.
 Not many Eurovision entries can pull off a 30 second intro that is just pure vocal.

-    It's chilling and a perfect contrast to the wall of sound in the rest of this track.
+    It’s chilling and a perfect contrast to the wall of sound in the rest of this track.

 - country: "Iceland"
   shortcode: "ISL"